trueagi-io/hyperon-experimental/c/doc/mainpage.md

 This interface facilitates parsing textual representations of MeTTa into atom representations, and can be extended to parse custom atom types with specialized syntax.

+[//]: # (MeTTa Language and Types)

+@defgroup metta_language_group MeTTa Language and Types
+@brief Components needed to interact with the MaTTa language and type system

+This interface includes Symbol atoms that have special meaning to the MeTTa interpreter, and it provides access to the MeTTa type system

+More complete documentation on the MeTTa language, type system, and the MeTTa standard library can be found here: **TODO: Where?**